underndog/confluence_cli/README.md

 # Confluence CLI - Complete Command Reference

 The `confluence_cli` is a powerful command-line tool designed for seamless interaction with Confluence's API.
-It provides comprehensive functionality for creating pages, updating content, managing attachments, and displaying file attachments with beautiful macros.
+It provides comprehensive functionality for creating pages, updating content, managing attachments, and automatically embedding macros including attachment macros and action list macros.

 ## Table of Contents